apache/fluo-website/tour/write-skew.md

 The page on collisions showed that if two transactions overlap and write the same data then one will fail.
-However, in the case where two transactions overlap and one reads data that another is writing then both can succeed.
+However, in the case where two transactions overlap and one reads data that another is writing both can succeed.
 This behavior is called write skew.

 The example below shows write skew.
 In the example, *n0* is a node in a tree with two children *n01* and *n02*.
 In *tx2*, the sum of *n0* is set to the sum of its children.
 However, *tx2* misses the